beejjorgensen/bgc/src/bgc_part_7800_man_wctype.md

 ### Description {.unnumbered .unlisted}

-If the character is upper (i.e. `iswupper(c)` is true), this function returns the corresponding lowercase letter.
+If the character is lower (i.e. `iswlower(c)` is true), this function returns the corresponding uppercase letter.

 Different locales might have different upper and lowercase letters.